shreyassrinath/Deploy--AWS-ECS--Task-And--Service/Readme.md

 ### Establish SSH trust

 In order to establish password less access to nodes(and host) we need to establish SSH trust.
-The ssh-addkey.yml playbook will be used to acheive that objective.
-We are using the authorized_key module here.
-It is a module, which will help us configure ssh password less logins on remote machines.
-We tell the authorized_key module, that we want to add an authorized_key to the remote vagrant user, we define where on the management node we should lookup the key file from, then we make sure it exists on the remote machine.
+The ssh-addkey.yml playbook uses authorized_key module which will help in configuring ssh password less logins on remote machines.
+Moredetails  on authorized_key module can be found [here](http://docs.ansible.com/ansible/authorized_key_module.html).

 Check to make sure we do not have public RSA key.
 `$ ls -l .ssh/`